 These supports can create districts prepared to implement successful 1:1 technology programs that can improve teaching and learning.

-CEPA is a research center based at the Neag School that seeks to inform educational leaders and policymakers on issues related to the development, implementation, and consequences of education policies.
-Learn more about CEPA at cepa.uconn.edu.
-Access the original PDF of this issue brief (including all references), as well as other CEPA presentations and publications, here.
+CEPARE is a research center based at the Neag School that seeks to inform educational leaders and policymakers on issues related to the development, implementation, and consequences of education policies.
+Learn more about CEPA at cepare.uconn.edu.
+Access the original PDF of “Assessing the Capacity for Change: Preparing a District for a 1:1 Technology Initiative” (including all references), as well as other CEPARE presentations and publications, here.